robogeek/wp-nofollow/readme.txt

 A manual installation can be done by downloading the plugin from its [github repository](https://github.com/robogeek/wp-nofollow).

 == Changelog ==

+= 1.5.4 =
+* Remove spurious insertion of meta tag
+* Note that the plugin works with WP 4.8

 = 1.5.2 =
 * Note that the plugin continues to work perfectly as WP is updated